Quid Pro Quo

 Pairings: Progressive BBxLight

 Japan sends their most promising investigator to dissect the brilliant mind of Beyond Birthday.
 Every day, for one month, they will speak for one hour.
-"I will rip your self-control out, drug your sensibility, and violate your soul."

 The claustrophobic hallway exuded an aura of death as madden prisoners jeered, howled and stared from behind staunch bars.
 A stale, wrenched stench seeped from every crack until the scent was nearly visible with a lingering aftertaste.
 A small, sturdy wooden oak chair was placed in the end of the hallway; isolated and out of place.
 The set-up was crude, but it fitted with the classless stone walls and the hospital did not particularly care for the comfort of the invading police force.